CATO Institute: The Second Amendment in 2013

 As the video progresses, David Kopel discusses his thoughts on magazine restrictions, as it applies to DC vs Heller.
 Towards the end of the twelve minute video, the host asks Mr. Kopel about his thoughts on the NRA’s reaction to the Newtown Shooting.

 I found this video from the CATO Institute to be very interesting and informative.
 It is most definitely worth the price of admission (12 Minutes, 54 Seconds of your time).
-If you would prefer to listen to the audio instead, The Second Amendment in 2013 (David Kopel) is also available in MP3 format.
+If you would prefer to listen to the audio instead, The Second Amendment in 2013 (David Kopel) is also available in MP3 formatOpens in a new tab..

 Recent Posts